maurijlozano/CUBACR/readme.md

         -h Show this Help
 ```
-Generates a NJ distances tree and heatmap of CUF for Ci, Singletons, and expression sets.
+Generates a NJ distances tree and heatmap of CUF for Ci, Singletons, and CR, VR, HEP and LEP sets.

 ## Input